rafat/domainforge/README.md

-# DOMAINFORGE - No-Code Domain Sales Pages
+# DOMAINFORGE

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Project Overview

 DomainForge is a platform for creating landing pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat and a marketplace.
 The project works on Doma testnet for now.
+The chat is implemented using RLS enabled sql database instead of using XMTP.

+The app is live at [Domain Forge](https://domainforge-eub1.vercel.app/)

+To use this app you'll need to be on the Doma testnet.
+You'll also need some ETH and WETH (if you plan to make any offers).

-## Enhanced Doma Protocol Integration
+## Doma Protocol Integration

 DomainForge now features enhanced integration with Doma Protocol including:
 - Comprehensive Subgraph API queries with rich domain data